-Powell Dolomite (Lower Ordovician) - A very fine- to fine-grained thin- to medium-bedded argillaceous and mottled dolostone.
+- Powell Dolomite (Lower Ordovician) A very fine- to fine-grained thin- to medium-bedded argillaceous and mottled dolostone.
 White to light-gray on fresh and weathered surfaces.
-The dolostone contains calcite vugs and stromatolites.
+Contains calcite vugs and stromatolites.
 Very thin-bedded gray-green shale is interbedded with the dolostone at a few localities.
 Numerous sandstone masses are present within the upper portion of the Powell.
 These features are most likely paleokarst consisting of sand that has filled a karsted surface at the top of the Powell.
 The paleokarst is Devonian and possibly Ordovician in age.
 The basal contact of the Powell is placed at the appearance of banded chert nodules and/or chert breccia in the upper portion of the Cotter Dolomite.
-Approximately 60 feet

-Cotter Dolomite (Lower Ordovician) - A fine-to medium-grained dolostone, commonly bioturbated.
+Approximately 60 feet (18 m) - Cotter Dolomite (Lower Ordovician) A fine- to medium-grained dolostone, commonly bioturbated.
 Light gray on fresh surfaces but weathers dark gray.
-The dolostone contains banded chert or angular chert fragments at the upper contact with the Powell Dolomite.
-This unit also contains stromatolites, oolitic chert fragments and drusy quartz.
-At a few localities greenish clay shale is present as well as white coarse-grained sandstone in the upper portion of the dolostone.
-Approximately 20-60 feet (6-18 m) of section is exposed around Beaver Lake in the north-central portion of the quadrangle.
+Contains angular banded chert fragments at the upper contact with the Powell Dolomite.
+Contains stromatolites, oolitic chert fragments, and drusy quartz.
+At a few localities, greenish clay shale is present as well as white coarse-grained sandstone in the upper portion.
+Approximately 20-60 feet (6-18 m) of section is exposed around Beaver Lake in the north-west portion of this map.